OpenNews/srccon-2022/session_proposal_guide.md

 ## Is there any financial support for session facilitators?
 Do facilitators have to purchase a ticket?

 Yes, financial support is available.
 We have both free [scholarship tickets and stipends](/scholarships) to help you attend or cover unpaid time preparing to facilitate your session.

-Because SRCCON is a collaborative, peer-to-peer event, we ask that all participants, including facilitators, buy a ticket.
+Because SRCCON is a collaborative, peer-to-peer event, we ask that all participants, including facilitators, pick up a ticket.
 This [approach to ticketing](/attendees/#tickets) is part of how we make the event accessible to as many people as we can.

-If you or your company are not able to pay for a ticket, when it's time to purchase your ticket, there will be an option right on the Eventbrite registration form to pick up a free scholarship ticket directly.
+If you or your company are not able to pay for a ticket, there will be an option right on the Eventbrite registration form to pick up a free scholarship ticket directly.

 This year, we're also offering $250 stipends to facilitators whose time preparing for their session would otherwise be uncompensated.
 If this applies to you, you can apply for a stipend when you're proposing your session in our [call for participation form](/participation/form).